TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3519/driverlib/aesadv_cbc_128_enc_dec/README.md

 ## Example Usage

 Compile, load and run the example.
+There are software breakpoints after encryption and decryption gCorrectResult should be true if the result is expected.